CrossOmics/Lotus/docs/api/deg.rst

 .. autofunction:: lotus.workflows.deg.deg.marker_genes

-   **Biological Background:**

-   Marker genes are genes highly expressed in specific cell types, used to identify and distinguish different cell types and help understand cell function and characteristics.
-Differential expression analysis identifies marker genes by comparing gene expression between different cell populations.
-Upregulated genes are highly expressed in the target population, while downregulated genes are lowly expressed in the target population.
-Significance is determined through statistical tests.

    **Compatibility:**

    This function works with cluster labels from both Lotus cplearn (``"cplearn_labels"``) and scanpy (``"leiden"``, ``"louvain"``), and auto-detects cluster keys if not specified.